 Business intelligence managers analyze data and create plans based on their analysis.
 They use quantitative analysis and statistics to assess business strategies, making the position a good fit for political scientists.
 Business intelligence managers also conduct performance reviews, and they may play a part in training.

 - Research Analyst

 Research analysts examine data and draw conclusions from their analysis.
-They may also verify data, test theories using that data, or create plans to apply their research.
+They may also verify data, test theories using that data, and create plans to apply their research.
 Political scientists may work as research analysts in the public sector, applying their knowledge of government and politics to their research.

-Unexpected Careers for Political Science Majors
+Other Careers for Political Science Majors